Skip to content

 PERMIT BBG.AUTHMOD.BBGZSAFM.SAFCRED CLASS(SERVER) ACCESS(READ) ID(SYSPROG)

-6. Define a server profile and permit WLM services (ZOSWLM)
+1. Define a server profile for WLM services:

 RDEFINE SERVER BBG.AUTHMOD.BBGZSAFM.ZOSWLM UACC(NONE)